François Santoni: Leadership of the FLNC-Canal Historique

 In 1989, following Santoni's release, Santoni's radically militant base encouraged him to defy the May 1988 ceasefire, thus establishing himself as a dissident leader.
 In October 1990, Alain Orsoni was removed from his own party, A Cuncolta Naziunalista, and Santoni was placed as secretary-general of the party in Corse-du-Sud, his counterpart in Haute-Corse being Charles Pieri, a northern dissident leader.
 In November 1990, dissidents would invade the town of Borgo and declare the creation of the FLNC-Canal Historique (Corsican: FLNC-Canale Storicu, FLNC-CS).
 Santoni and Pieri became co-leaders of the group.
 The remaining members of the FLNC, gathered around Alain Orsoni, created the FLNC-Canal Habituel (FLNC-Canale Abituale, FLNC-CA), and began a war with the Historiques.

 In September 1994, Santoni was arrested again for illegal possession of a firearm, and sentenced to six months in prison, with five months suspended.
 Santoni appealed the decision before fleeing authorities and hiding in the maquis.

 Santoni's position as co-leader and his militant rhetoric made him a target of various assassination attempts during his time as leader.
 The first major attempt was on 29 May 1995, when an FLNC-CA assassination attempt in Suarella killed his political ally, Stefanu Gallo.

 In January 1996, Santoni was placed in charge of overseeing FLNC-CS negotiations with the French government during the Tralonca peace campaign, a failed peace process between the two groups.
 Santoni would attempt multiple times to continue peace, but privately stated he had only believed in the peace process "for two weeks".
 During the peace process, Santoni was the target of another assassination attempt, resulting in the death of his bodyguard, Jules Massa.
 The process ultimately failed in October 1996, but Santoni would oppose the return to arms of the FLNC, stating the ceasefire should've been honoured "on principle".
 Santoni would later cite this as a reason for his departure from the FLNC.

-In July 1997, Santoni was arrested for racketeering, and is held in prison.
-Santoni's appeal and release are refused, causing a stir.
+In January 1997, Marie-Hélène Mattei, nationalist lawyer and Santoni's girlfriend, was arrested on charges of extortion.
+Santoni turned himself in for racketeering charges just 48 hours later, an action he described as a "matter of honour" he took in order to accompany his girlfriend.
+Both are transferred and held in prison in Paris.
+Santoni's July 1997 appeal and release are refused, causing a stir.
 The Ministry of Justice issues an appeal to heavily arm the guards around courthouses in Corsican territory to prevent attacks due to the refusal to release Santoni.